|

 Dives from the day,

-The dozing sky,
+And leaves The dozing sky,

 Spangled with fireflies,